-- 4.1 There is created a Estate Planning, Trust & Probate Law Specialty Board attached to the Estate Planning, Trust & Probate Section.
-The purpose of the Specialty Board is, with the staff and financial assistance of the Association, to oversee the administration of the Standards. - 4.2 The Specialty Board is to be composed of between eight (8) and twelve (12) individuals, the majority of whom will be attorneys generally recognized as experts in the field of Estate Planning, Trust & Probate Law.
+- 4.1 There is created an Elder Law Specialty Board attached to the Elder Law and Special Needs Committee.
+The purpose of the Specialty Board is, with the staff and financial assistance of the Association, to oversee the administration of the Standards. - 4.2 The Specialty Board is to be composed of between eight (6) and twelve (12) individuals, the majority of whom will be attorneys generally recognized as experts in the field of Elder Law.
 The initial composition of the Specialty Board is to be of four (4) members chosen to serve a two (2) year term, four (4) members chosen to serve a three (3) year term, and with any remaining members chosen to serve a six (6) year term.
-Thereafter, each member will serve a term of six (6) years and must be an OSBA Certified Specialist in Estate Planning, Trust & Probate Law or an academic.
-Board members will be appointed by the OSBA president upon the recommendation of the chair of the OSBA Estate Planning, Trust & Probate Law Specialty Board.
-The chair of the OSBA Estate Planning, Trust & Probate Section shall be an ex-officio member of the Specialty Board. - 4.3 All Specialty Board members serve on a volunteer basis, without pay, and are not considered to be employees of the Association, or the Specialty Board. - 4.4 A member of the Specialty Board does not have to be a member of the Estate Planning, Trust & Probate Section or of any other committee or section, but must be an OSBA member. - 4.5 No member of the Specialty Board may be initially certified under the Standards Unless they have been off the Specialty Board for a period of one testing cycle. - 4.6 A member of the Specialty Board may be removed during his or her term by a two-thirds affirmative vote of the other members of the Specialty Board for just cause, such as neglect of duty.
-A Specialty Board member is entitled to a hearing before the Specialty Board prior to his or her removal, and an appeal may be taken within sixty (60) days after any such removal to An Independent Review Panel. - 4.7 The Specialty Board shall determine its own meeting and related schedules and its own internal procedures.
+Thereafter, each member will serve a term of six (6) years and must be an OSBA Certified Specialist in Elder Law or an academic.
+Board members will be appointed by the OSBA president upon the recommendation of the chair of the OSBA Elder Law and Special Needs Committee and the Chair of the Elder Law Specialty Board.
+The chair of the OSBA Elder Law and Special Needs Committee shall be an ex-officio member of the Specialty Board. - 4.3 All Specialty Board members serve on a volunteer basis, without pay, and are not considered to be employees of the Association, or the Specialty Board. - 4.4 A member of the Specialty Board does not have to be a member of the Elder Law and Special Needs Committee or of any other committee or section, but must be an OSBA member. - 4.5 No member of the Specialty Board may be initially certified under the Standards unless they have been off the Specialty Board for a period of one testing cycle. - 4.6 A member of the Specialty Board may be removed during his or her term by a two-thirds affirmative vote of the other members of the Specialty Board for just cause, such as neglect of duty.
+A Specialty Board member is entitled to a hearing before the Specialty Board prior to his or her removal, and an appeal may be taken within sixty (60) days after any such removal to an Independent Review Panel. - 4.7 The Specialty Board shall determine its own meeting and related schedules and its own internal procedures.